audi70r/goml/README.md

 The auto-detection follows these rules:

+1. If outputs contain a mix of data types (string, numeric, boolean) → Mixed model
-1. If any output value is a string → Categorical model
+2. If any output value is a string (and no other types) → Categorical model
-2. If all values are 0/1 or boolean → Logistic model
+3. If all values are 0/1 or boolean → Logistic model
-3. For any other numeric outputs → Linear model
+4. For any other numeric outputs → Linear model

 Examples: